droopram/StreamerStuff/AnimatedGradientBorder/readme.md

 # Animated Gradient Border

-A fairly customizable gradient webcam border for StreamElements.
+A customizable gradient webcam border for StreamElements.

-## Installation

-TODO